What is Magnolia Extract?

 Since magnolia extract interacts with many bodily systems, there is a risk for adverse effects from drug interactions (x).

-Both alcohol and magnolia extract can cause sleepiness and drowsiness, so it may be risky to combine the two in large quantities, since they both have sedative effects.
+Both alcohol and the extract can cause sleepiness and drowsiness, so it may be risky to combine the two in large quantities, since they both have sedative effects.
 Take caution and speak with a healthcare provider.

 Common barbiturate compounds such as mephobarbital, pentobarbital, secobarbital and amobarbital can cause extreme drowsiness because they are sedative medications.
 Be careful taking magnolia extract with any barbiturates and consult a doctor to determine a safe combination.

 Anticoagulants, also called blood thinners, are drugs that slow blood clotting.
 Magnolia extract may also slow blood clotting.
-Taking magnolia extract in conjunction with anticoagulants can increase the risk of bruising and internal bleeding.
+Taking the extract in conjunction with anticoagulants can increase the risk of bruising and internal bleeding.

 Dosage for Magnolia Extract